aws-samples/aws-secure-environment-accelerator/CONTRIBUTING.md

 The AWS Secure Environment Accelerator will use GitHub [Issues](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue) and [Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) mechanisms for community engagement.
 AWS employees, AWS partners, customers and the general public, can create Issue(s) for the repo, such as: bugs, feature requests, or questions on the code itself.
 You should not communicate [security](#security-issue-notifications) issues through GitHub.

 Stakeholders are also encouraged to create Pull Requests that could potentially address issues or add functionality.
 Stakeholders can also express sentiments on issues such as upvote/downvote in order to influence prioritization.
-The Product Manager working with all stakeholders use a GitHub Kanban board to publicly document the ongoing project work and prioritization using the available feedback.
+The Product Manager, working with all stakeholders, will use a GitHub Kanban board to publicly document the ongoing project work and prioritization using the available feedback.

 ## Reporting Bugs/Feature Requests